 Carcinoid syndrome is a rare yet deadly cancer.
 Patients suffer not just the effects of the tumor, but the symptoms related to the release of hormones.
 It is imperative that clinicians recognize this disorder.
 Patients and those caring for them should know as much as they can about this disorder as well.

-If you’re treating patients with neuroendocrine tumors, please invite them to this free program with neuroendocrine cancer specialist, Edward Wolin, MD, in partnership with the Carcinoid Cancer Foundation.
+If you’re treating patients with neuroendocrine tumors, please invite them to this free program that we created in partnership with the Carcinoid Cancer Foundation.

 About the Author